lsst-dm/docsteady/docs/developer.rst

 This will give the package in ''dist'' directory.

-I have not made the github action to upload so after renaming the dist ..
+The pypi github action was added to make release when a tag is pushed.

+.. _docproc:

 Documentation Procedure
 -----------------------